EURO GOVT-U.S. fiscal deal knocks back safe-haven Bunds

 By Emelia Sithole-Matarise

-LONDON, Jan 2 German Bunds dropped on Wednesday after U.S. lawmakers approved a deal preventing a round of automatic tax hikes and spending cuts that had threatened to tip the world's largest economy into recession.
+LONDON, Jan 2 German Bunds fell on Wednesday after U.S. lawmakers approved a deal preventing a round of automatic tax hikes and spending cuts that had threatened to prod the world's largest economy into recession.

-The Republican-controlled House of Representatives approved late on Tuesday a bill that will raise taxes on top U.S. earners, fulfilling President Barack Obama's re-election pledge and avoiding a 'fiscal cliff' of $600 billion in broad-based tax hikes and spending cuts.
+The Republican-controlled House of Representatives approved a bill that will raise taxes on top U.S. earners, fulfilling President Barack Obama's re-election pledge and avoiding a 'fiscal cliff' of $600 billion in broad-based tax hikes and spending cuts.

-The last minute deal spurred a rally in riskier assets such as equities and peripheral euro zone debt, driving Italian 10-year yields to their lowest levels in just over two years.
+The last-minute deal prompted a rally in riskier assets such as equities to the detriment of debt, like Germany's, which has been seen as a safe haven from mounting market tensions as the U.S. negotiations dragged on last month.

-Although Germany managed to sell 4.15 billion euro of two-year bonds, demand was weaker than at a previous auction of the zero interest rate-bearing debt.

-Bunds slightly underperformed U.S. Treasuries, with the 10-year T-note yielding 39 bps over their German counterparts versus 42 bps in late European trade on Monday.
-U.S. and European markets were shut for New Year on Tuesday.

-Strategists and some traders said Treasuries could resume their underperformance of Bunds when the U.S. session gets underway.

-The sell-off in safe-haven U.S. and German bonds was, however, likely to fizzle out in coming weeks as focus turns to fresh talks on raising the U.S. debt ceiling to allow the government to continue borrowing, traders and strategists said.
+The sell-off in German and U.S. government bonds was, however, likely to be limited in coming weeks as focus turns to fresh talks on raising the U.S. debt ceiling, traders and strategists said.

+Cash 10-year Bunds yielded 1.39 percent, up 9 basis points on the day and some traders and strategists see them going as high as 1.45 percent in coming days.

+"Bunds can sell-off back to 1.40/45 percent on the fiscal cliff deal but we want to start adding to longs here," RBS strategists said in a note.

-Among lower-rated euro zone debt, Italian 10-year bond yields were last 18 bps down at 4.33 percent, having hit a trough of 4.312 percent earlier, the lowest since November 2010.
-The Spanish equivalent was 13 bps lower at 5.14 percent.
+Firming investor appetite for assets seen as higher risk prompted a rally in peripheral euro zone bonds, with the Italian 10-year bond yield last 9 bps down at 4.42 percent while the Spanish equivalent was 6 bps lower at 5.21 percent.

 * Both sides to pledge to address steel crisis - draft (Updates after Trump announces leaving climate accord)